-Our monthly websites allow us the opportunity to show you a little of what we have been working on thus far.
-JupiterEd is a great tool we encourage you to use to remain up to date regarding your child's grades.
-Also, we send out weekly newsletters every weekend which will help keep you up to date on weekly quizzes, tests, projects, assignments and in general "the happenings" in the middle school.
-As always, thank you for your support and should you have any questions, please do not hesitate to get in touch with us.
+Our trimester website below shows a glimpse into what our students have been working on thus far.
+Please use PowerSchool as a tool to remain up to date with your child's grades.
+Also, we e-mail weekly newsletters every weekend which help keep you up to date on the four core classes' weekly quizzes, tests, projects, assignments and "the happenings" in the middle school.
+As always, thank you for your support!
+If you have any questions, please do not hesitate to get in touch with us.

 Field Trip to The Giver at the Dock Street Theater in Charleston, SC